freema/cerberus/README.md

    - Select your project
    - Choose source directories or files
    - Files will be copied with flattened names (e.g., `src_utils_helper.js`)

+3. **Create bundles for Claude Projects** 🆕
+   - Choose bundle type (single, multiple, or custom)
+   - Files are packaged with syntax highlighting
+   - System message is automatically generated

+4. **Use in Claude Projects**
+   - Upload bundle files (.md) to your Claude Project
+   - Copy system message as project instructions
+   - Start coding with full project context

+### Alternative: Traditional Analysis Workflow

 3. **Analyze the project**
    - Generate comprehensive documentation